acenet-arc/fortran_oop_as_a_second_language/_episodes/modules.md

 exercises: 0
 questions:
 - "What are modules?"
+- "Can I control what can be accessed from outside a module?"
 objectives:
 - "Create a module."
 keypoints:
 - "Modules are used to package variables, types, and procedures together."
+- "Access to variables and procedures within the module can be controlled with the private and public access modifiers."
 ---

 Modules allow procedures (functions and subroutines) and variables to be grouped together as well as some other constructs we will talk about later.